 The project will utilise stainless-steel medium-rail vehicles.
 The proposed train configurations include a three-car train (driver motor car, trailer car, driver motor car) and a six-car train in the future (driver motor car, trailer car, motor car, motor car, trailer car, driver motor car).

-The 3.9m-high and 2.9m-wide coach will have longitudinal seating arrangement for optimal capacity.
+The 3.9m-high and 2.9m-wide coach features longitudinal seating arrangement for optimal capacity.
 The trains will run on standard gauge of 1,435mm with speeds ranging from 35km/h to 85km/h.

 The planned communication systems include CCTV, public information display systems, radio systems, telephones and public announcements.

-A continuous automatic train control system is also planned.
-It will provide automatic supervision, protection and operation of the trains.
+A continuous automatic train control system is also planned to support automatic supervision, protection and operation of the trains.